Swathi-1999/devops/MultiContainer/Readme.md

-# Communicate between Containers in same Pod using a Shared Volume in Kubernetes Cluster
+# Communicate Between Containers In Same Pod Using A Shared Volume in Kubernetes Cluster

-Deploy the pod with two containers in it, where container1 running the ngnix application and container2 running debian.
+Deploy the pod with two containers in it, where container1 running the **ngnix** application and container2 running **debian**.
 Both the containers use the Shared Volume in the cluster.
-On successful deployment of the pod connect to the nginx container and fetch the output from the debian container in the Kubernetes cluster.
+On successful deployment of the pod connect to the **nginx** container and fetch the output from the **debian** container in the Kubernetes cluster.

 **Steps to Communicate between Containers in same Pod using a Shared Volume are:**